sbarex/MediaInfo/README.md

 The inline script token allows you to place the result of the script evaluation inside a menu item with any other tokens.

-The result of the script corresponds to the last statment executed in the code.
+The result of the script corresponds to the last statement executed in the code.
-The last statment must return a string value (or null).
+The last statement must return a string value (or null).

 ```javascript
 (function() {